 NFT scams are becoming increasingly common as the NFT market grows.
 Users wishing to protect themselves from these scams must know how criminals work before investing in any NFT.

 If you think you’ve been the victim of an NFT scam, you should try not to panic.
-Always report the matter to the relevant authorities so that they can take action.
+Instead, always report the matter to the relevant authorities so that they can take action.